Biden to unveil emergency coronavirus plan, with major focus on vaccines

 Covid vaccinations continue to lag behind the government’s goals, and Biden announced last week that he plans to release nearly all available doses of the vaccine upon taking office.

-Building on that promise, Biden is expected to pledge billions of dollars Thursdays to underwrite a nationwide vaccination effort, including boosting vaccine production and delivery, creating public awareness campaigns, and providing for emergency hiring in the public health sector, among other provisions, according to people briefed on his plans.
+Building on that promise, Biden is expected to pledge billions of dollars Thursday to underwrite a nationwide vaccination effort, including boosting vaccine production and delivery, creating public awareness campaigns, and providing for emergency hiring in the public health sector, among other provisions, according to people briefed on his plans.

 “There’s a real understanding of the crisis moment that we find ourselves in, and an openness to working to try to address it,” Brian Deese, incoming director of the White House National Economic Council, said at a Reuters event this week.
 “So that’s our intention, is to work on a set of ideas that Democrats and Republicans can support.”